Sweet and fragrant fig and cardamom macarons, an elegant and sophisticated treat for the eyes as well as the tastebuds.

 Ingredients

-- Powdered food colouring - to achieve the same colour as a fig you will need what is often called aubergine or eggplant.
-Be sure to use powdered food colouring for macarons, not liquid or gel colour.
+- Powdered food coloring: I like to use food coloring to mimic the beautiful, deep, earthy purple color of the figs. You will need what is often called aubergine or eggplant.
+Be sure to use high-quality powdered food coloring or gel food coloring for macarons; do not use liquid food coloring.

-These fig and cardamom macarons might seem fiddly but they are well worth it.
-There are several important steps to making macarons, so take care with following each correctly as a wrong turn can have big consequences.
+These fig and cardamom macarons might seem fiddly, but they are well worth it.
+There are several important steps to making macarons, so take care to follow each one correctly, as a wrong turn can have big consequences.
+And there are lots of things that can go wrong with macarons!
+It's why they are one of the more challenging things to bake at home and why they are expensive to buy.

 Instructions

-Blend the ground almonds and powdered sugar together until they are of a very fine consistency and completely combined.
-Sieve the mixture into a large mixing bowl.
+- Blend the ground almonds and powdered sugar together until they are of a very fine consistency and completely combined.
+Sift the mixture into a large mixing bowl.

-Add the ground cardamom seeds into the almond flour and sugar mixture, along with a heaped teaspoon of food colouring for an intense colour.
+- Add the ground cardamom seeds into the almond flour and sugar mixture, along with a heaped teaspoon of food coloring for more intense color.

 Italian meringue

-When the sugar syrup reaches a soft boil temperature of 115 degrees Celsius/240 degrees, start whisking the egg whites again and pour in the sugar syrup a little at a time.
+- When the sugar syrup reaches a soft boil temperature of 115 degrees Celsius/240 degrees, start whisking the egg whites again to a stiff peak stage and then very slowly pour in the sugar syrup a little at a time.

 Macaronage

-Firmly mix in the first third of the Italian meringue with a metal or wooden spoon to loosen the almond paste and fully combine the two mixtures.
+- Firmly mix in the first third of the Italian meringue with a metal or wooden spoon to loosen up the almond paste and fully combine the two mixtures.

-Fold in the remaining two-thirds one at a time using the softer spoon or spatula, being very gentle with the final third to not overmix the batter and make it too slack.
+- Fold in the remaining two-thirds one at a time using the softer spoon or spatula, being very gentle, so you don't accidentally overmix the batter and make it too slack.
+The goal macaron batter consistency will let you draw a figure of 8 in it, and it will slowly fade back into the batter.
+If the shape stays there, it needs another few turns.

 Piping macarons

-Move the macaron batter to a piping bag.
+- Move the macaron batter to a piping bag.
 Tie a knot in the end and relax the mixture slightly in the bag with your hands for a few seconds.
-Cut half a centimetre from the tip of the piping bag.
+Cut half a centimeter from the tip of the piping bag.

-Firmly smack it down onto the work surface twice to settle the Italian macaron batter and get rid of any air bubbles.
+- Firmly smack the oven sheet down onto the work surface twice to settle the Italian macaron batter and get rid of any air bubbles.
+You can also use a cocktail stick to pop any others you can see on the macaron surface.

-Bake straight away for 17 minutes, then remove from the oven and allow the macarons to cool on the tray.
+- Bake macarons straight away for 17 minutes, then remove from the oven and allow the macarons to cool on the tray.
 This is a no-rest macaron recipe, but if you cannot fit all of your macarons in the oven at once, it won't harm the remaining macarons to be out on the worktop for 17 minutes.
+Ideally, bake one tray at a time and check the oven temperature between each batch.

-Make the fig puree by blending the figs until fully liquidised and then pushing the puree through a sieve.
+- Make the fig puree by blending the figs until fully liquidized and then pushing the puree through a sieve.
 Add a splash of water if needed to help loosen it.

-Add the icing sugar and lemon juice and then put the fig puree in a saucepan.
-Bring to a gentle boil and reduce until thickened.
+- Heat the fig puree in a saucepan over medium heat.
+Bring to a gentle boil and reduce until thickened to a jammy consistency.

-Fill your cardamom macaron shells by piping or spreading some of the fig puree onto one shell and sandwiching it with another.
+- Fill your cardamom macaron shells by piping or spreading or piping some of the fig puree onto one macaron shell and sandwiching it together with another shell.

-Hint: These fig and cardamom macarons taste better after a few hours or overnight so that the macaron shells can go slightly chewy.
+- These fig and cardamom macarons taste better after a few hours, so the macaron shells can absorb some of the moisture and go slightly chewy.

 Wine pairing

-Pairing wine with cardamom is challenging as it is such a strong and fragrant flavour.
+Pairing wine with fig and cardamom is challenging due to its strong and fragrant flavor.
 An intense sweet wine works well with fig and cardamom macarons, like a Vin Santo.

 Substitutions and variations